ibm-cloud-docs/Registry/registry_notices_retention.md

 {{site.data.keyword.registrylong}} retention policies help keep your registry namespaces in check by retaining only the images that are important to you.
 {: shortdesc}

+The original announcement was published on 9 October 2019.
+{: note}

 {{site.data.keyword.registryshort}} now offers retention policies so that you can choose the number of images to retain in each repository in a namespace.
 You can use retention policies to decrease clutter, help meet storage quotas, and minimize storage costs.